 - First, it discusses using science and projections of climate change.

 - The second approach is using a two or three foot elevation for buildings, depending on their criticality.

 - Finally, it recommended preparing for a 500-year, or a 0.2% annual chance, flood.

-- EO 13690 was rescinded by President Trump just weeks before Hurricane Harvey, but the Administration has since improved the standards, which are currently awaiting approval in the Senate.
+- EO 13690 was rescinded by President Trump just weeks before Hurricane Harvey, but the Administration has since improved the standards in HUD guidance for 2017 hurricane season supplemental disaster appropriations.

 - Front–end mitigation is key.
-We should not wait until everything is destroyed after a disaster – acting ahead of time is cheaper, and, furthermore, does not take time away from other issues in recovering after an event.
+We should not wait until everything is destroyed after a disaster – acting ahead of time is cheaper, and, furthermore, is not inhibited by other issues in recovering after an event.

-- Long Beach Island, New Jersey, is expected to have 3 feet of sea level rise by the end of the century.
+- Long Beach Island, New Jersey, will have sizable land areas inundated with 3 feet of sea level rise expected by the end of the century.

 - Hoboken, New Jersey, has been hit by Hurricane Sandy and has been doing a lot to prepare for the future – planning codes, emergency activities, and dealing with future risk.

 - Resilient Building Design Guidelines look at what homeowners can do in terms of retrofitting their homes, both for minor and large damages.

 - 22 states have adopted higher mitigation and resilience standards, affecting 41 percent of the U.S. population.